jsummers/deark/readme.md

    Increase the limit at your own risk.
 Deark does not generate large images efficiently.
 In practice, a large dimension will only work if the other dimension is very small.
+-padpix
+   Include "padding" pixels/bits in the image output.
+   Some images have extra bits at the end of each row that are used for alignment, and are not normally made visible.
+   This option is not implemented for all formats.
 -nobom
    Do not add a BOM to UTF-8 output files generated or converted by Deark.
 Note that if a BOM already exists in the source data, it will not necessarily be